-Notes: History data is displayed only to the user who requested the history.
-Notes.
-History data is displayed only to the user who requested the history.
+Notes: History data is displayed only to the user who requested the history. -- --

 To view the Session History, choose Emulator > Get History.

 Clear History

 • To clear the history, choose Emulator > Clear History.

 Get Write Access

 Only users with permissions to the port get Write Access.
 The user with Write Access can send commands to the target device.
 Write Access can be transferred among users working in the HSC via the Get Write Access command.